Mass Times

 St. Frances Cabrini was canonized on July 7, 1946.
 She was the first U.S. citizen to be proclaimed a saint.
 According to the New York Times, 45,000 people came to venerate her relics at the school on the day she was canonized.

-Construction of the Shrine of St. Frances Cabrini
+Construction of St. Frances Cabrini Shrine

 The flow of visitors was overwhelming, and eventually a separate building was built next door to Mother Cabrini High School.
 The Shrine was completed in 1959, and after the altar was consecrated Mother Cabrini’s remains were translated to where she now rests.